JanHerca/urantiapedia/output/wikijs/en/book/Confucianism/The_I_Ching/Appendix_2.md

 <span id="p316">[<sup><small>p.
 316</small></sup>]</span>

 &nbsp;&nbsp;&nbsp;&nbsp;[^229].
-(The trigram representing) thunder and that for rain, with these phenomena in a state of manifestation, form _K_ieh.
+(The trigram representing) thunder and that for rain, with these phenomena in a state of manifestation, form <i>K</i>ieh.
 The superior man, in accordance with this, forgives errors, and deals gently with crimes.

 1\.
 The strong (fourth) line and the weak line here are in correlation:—we judge rightly in saying that ‘its subject will commit no error.’